Sea Ice

 Science

 Sea ice is classified by stages of development that relate to thickness and age.
 A simple classification categorizes sea ice into two primary age groups: first-year or multiyear.
+First-year ice has existed only since the end of the previous summer melt season; multiyear ice has survived at least one summer melt season.
 However, for some applications more detailed classification is used, such as for navigational purposes, where finer detail on the age and thickness of the sea ice is needed.

 The World Meteorological Organization (WMO) has defined the following categories: